 It shows that shop owners name the rice' sushi rice' more for marketing reasons and to let sushi lovers know they can use it to make their favorite dish.

 For Sushi rice

 Sushi rice has a sticky or gluey consistency complemented by adding sugar, rice vinegar, and salt.
 Its natural stickiness is paramount in holding the sushi rice together.

-Unfortunately, not many people realize there’s another type of so-called “sticky rice” that is diverse.
-Adding to the confusion, they named “sushi rice” sticky rice.
+Unfortunately, not many people realize there's another type of "sticky rice" that is diverse.
+Adding to the confusion, they named "sushi rice" sticky rice.